yahav-h/smtp_email_spoofer/README.md

 $ py spoof.py wizard
 ```

-1. Enter the SMTP server information to establish a connection over TLS:
+1. Enter the SMTP server information to establish a connection over TLS - you'll need to enter the HOST and PORT

-2. Optionally provide credentials to login to the SMTP server:
+2. Optionally provide credentials to login to the SMTP server - use email credentials

-3. Compose the forged message:
+3. Compose the forged message - either select a template like `exmaple.html` / `phishing_ex.html` or create your own from the shell.

 > Load the HTML message body from a file, or compose it within the shell

-4. Send the message:
+4. Send the message

 ----